Sirillion/smxmenuchangelog/README.md

 - The Popup Message Box has been modded to fit the SMXmenu theme / feel.
 - The Main Menu player name has been hidden.
 - The New Game window has been modded to fit the SMXmenu theme / feel.
+- The Continue Game window has been modded to fit the SMXmenu theme / feel.

 ### CHANGES:
 - The old changelog system has been completely re-written and integrated into the new `News Screen`.